astriaorg/astria/specs/conductor.md

 ### Reader

-- Creates a `CelestiaClient` using the Celestia client implementation from `astria-sequencer-relayer` to communicate with the DA layer
+- Creates a `CelestiaClient` to communicate with the DA layer
-- Creates a `TendermintClient` which is used when validating blocks from the DA layer against the Sequencer data
+- Creates a `TendermintClient` which is used when validating blocks received
 - Runs an event loop that handles receiving `ReaderCommand`s that drive data retrieval from the DA layer
 - Passes the blocks it receives to the `Executor`